SVG-Edit/svgedit/README.md

 Additional tip: you may try a version released on NPM using unpkg for example with version 3.2.0:
 [https://unpkg.com/svgedit@3.2.0/editor/svg-editor.html](https://unpkg.com/svgedit@3.2.0/editor/svg-editor.html)

-## I want to use SVGEdit in my environment
+## I want to host SVGEdit in my environment

-If you want to run a local version of SVGEdit, please follow these instructions:
+If you want to host a local version of SVGEdit, please follow these instructions:

 1. Clone or copy the repository contents from github
 1. run `npm i` to install dependencies
-1. run `npm run start` to start a local server
+1. to test, you can run `npm run start` to start a local server
-1. Use your browser to access `http://localhost:8000/src/editor/index.html`
+1. and access `http://localhost:8000/src/editor/index.html` with a supported browser
+1. run `npm run build` to build a bundle that you can serve from your own web server.

 ## I want to contribute to SVGEdit

-Thanks!
+**Thanks!**

 SVG-Edit is made of two major components: